This post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. For more information, please visit my Privacy Policy.

 To cut as clean a slice as possible, use a serrated (bread) knife to press into the pie where you intend to cut.
 Do not saw like you would a loaf of bread.
 Then use a paring knife to cut along the impression you left from the serated knife.
 Make sure to cut all the way through the bottom crust.
 Slide a pie server under the bottom crust and lift.

-slice of cherry pie on a plate with rest of pie and bowl of cherries in background
+slice of cherry pie on a plate with rest of pie and bowl of cherries in background.

 To cut clean-ish slices, make sure the pie cools completely to room temperature.
 Use a serrated knife to make an impression of where you intend to cut a slice.
 Then use a paring knife to actually cut.
-Look how flaky that crust is!

 Frequently Asked Questions About Making Cherry Pie